joelgombin/spReapportion/README.md

 At the moment, the package only offers the option to reapportion data by hypothesising homogeneous repartition of the variable inside a unit.
 I have plans to implement other schemes in the future.
 If you are aware of some alternative schemes, please [submit an issue](https://github.com/joelgombin/spReapportion/issues).

+Also, for the time being, the agregation function being used is the sum, but I plan to allow for more agregation functions (possibly personalised).

 Installation
 ============